 Can you see the cable wire?
 People were sliding on it to the other side.
 It looked scary!
 I would like to be brave enough to do it myself but I think I might chicken out!

 Along the river banks of Imatrankoski there is a park called Kruununpuisto (two last pictures from the park).
 It was established in 1842.
 There are sightseeing pavilions, dozens of giant's cauldrons, signatures engraved in the rock by visitors, magnificent ‘Jugendstil' Hotel Imatran Valtionhotelli (the first picture), the power plant and Imatra's summer teather in the park area.
 This year the summer teather is having a play called Kruununpuisto.
 It tells about life in the beginning of 20th century in Imatra.
 I went to see it with Jonna and we both enjoyed it.
 Jonna mainly because there was a real horse in a play!
-This was my last post about South Carelia.
-We'll be moving the day after tomorrow and my mind will be focusing on the move and settling back to Vantaa.
-I'm glad I've got to know South Carelia, beautiful piece of Finland, but I'm happy to get back to the capita area!

 3 comments: